notree-md/notree/CONTRIBUTING.md

 describe your changes.

-GitHub will run your changes through a ci pipeline, but you can see if it will pass locally by running `pnpm ci`.
+GitHub will run your changes through a ci pipeline, but you can see if it will pass locally by running `pnpm run ci`.